METHODS OF PRODUCING WATER FOR INJECTION

 Note about blower

-Producing Water for Injection from Multiple Effect distillation
+Water for Injection systems by Multiple Effect Distillation

 A special labyrinth-separator installed at the top of each column separates the steam generated by the evaporation process from entrained substance in the steam itself.
 The result is a pure, “dry”, pyrogen-free steam, condensed in compendial Water for Injection.
 The first column of the Still may be used to produce also Clean Steam alternatively or even at same time.
 Pressure vessels are designed according to ASME and PED regulation and the equipment features: